Heat Warning in Effect

 Climate Successes and Climate Dashboard

-The County has made significant strides towards becoming more Climate Resilient.
-We took action to mitigate the effects of Climate Change and adapt to its effects such as extreme weather, flooding, and urban heat.
+The County has made significant strides towards becoming more climate resilient.
+We took action to mitigate the effects of climate change and adapt to its effects such as extreme weather, flooding, and urban heat.

 View the Climate Dashboard